danth6961/tsp-rebalance-app/docs/README.md

 - `constants.py` — shared defaults, paths, proxy tickers, and regime baselines
 - `models.py` — typed data models for the app
 - `utils.py` — general helper functions
-- `validation.py` — market/allocation validation helpers
+- `validation.py` — market and allocation validation helpers
 - `ift_state_machine.py` — pure-G and monthly IFT rule enforcement
 - `requirements.txt` — Python dependencies

-## How it works
+## How It Works

 1. The app loads config and state from local files.
 2. It fetches market and macro data.
 3. The engine scores the environment across multiple factors.
 4. The engine selects a regime and target allocation.
 5. The app compares the current allocation to the target.
-6. The IFT rule engine decides whether to recommend submission or hold.
+6. The IFT rule engine decides whether to submit or hold.
 7. The result is logged locally.
 8. Manual confirmation updates the transaction state.

-## Data inputs used by the engine
+## Data Inputs Used by the Engine

 The scoring engine uses inputs such as:
 - Core PCE YoY